kubevela/samples/5.OAM_KPT_Demo/README.md

 2 resource(s) pruned
 ```

-Currently `kpt live apply` seems not work well and we have created an [issue #498](https://github.com/GoogleContainerTools/kpt/issues/498).
+Currently `kpt live apply` seems not work well and will be fixed soon by [issue #498](https://github.com/GoogleContainerTools/kpt/issues/498).

 Happly building OAM apps with kpt!